jbmattos03/opentelemetry/README.md

 ### 3. Stop monitoring
 Press CTRL + C.

+## Collecting telemetry data on multiple machines with OpenTelemetry
+This project also features a more complex project utilizing the power of OpenTelemetry.
+This app collects metrics on multiple machines connected to the same network as one server machine running a container⁵ of OpenTelemetry Collector Core.

+Refer to [this file](src/README.md) to know more.

 ## Glossary
 1. Observability: The ability to learn about a system's status at a point in time by asking questions about it.
 2. Telemetry: The collection and transmission of the performance data of a device or product.
 3. Microservices: A type of software architecture which divides a bigger application into serveral smaller ones, each one self-sufficient, independent and representing one _responsibility_.
 The parts usually communicate with each other using APIs.
 4. gRPC: Google Remote Procedure Control (gRPC) is an open code framework for communication between systems.
+5. Container: A container is a unit of software that packages both the source code and dependencies of an app in an standalone environment, with the goal of ensuring it will run regardless of the machine.